-Pour batter into a greased Bundt cake pan.
-Bake 30 to 45 minutes, or until cake tester comes out clean.
+- Pour batter into a greased Bundt cake pan.
+Bake for 2 to 3 hours, or until a cake tester inserted into the cake comes out clean.
 Cool in pan, then turn over to remove cake.
 The cake keeps up to a month, wrapped in plastic, at room temperature.

 - Recipe by Nina Compton of Compère Lapin, New Orleans